DigiNode-Tools/diginode-tools/docs/rpi_setup_step1_connect_ssd.md

 # DigiNode Setup on a Raspberry Pi - Step-by-Step Instructions

-## STEP 1 - Connect the DigiNode SSD to your computer
+## STEP 1 - Assemble the Raspberry Pi in its case and connect the SSD to your Windows or Mac computer

 ### Step 1.1 Assemble your Raspberry Pi in its case

 If you have not already done so, assemble your Raspberry Pi in its case.

-If your Raspberry Pi case has a power button, it may also have an option to boot automatically when the power is connected, rather than you having to press the power button.
-If so, it would be a good idea to enable it.
-This way your DigiNode will always startup automatically after a power outage.
-This can sometimes be set via a jumper pin.
-Refer to the instructions that came with your case.
+Note: If your Raspberry Pi case has a power button, it may also have an option to boot automatically when the power is connected, rather than you having to press the power button.
+If so, it would be a good idea to enable it to ensure that your DigiNode will always startup automatically after a power outage.
+Please refer to the instructions that came with your Pi case for how to do this - typically it involves changing a jumper pin on the board for the case.

 ### Step 1.2 Connect the SSD to your computer